bevyengine/bevy-website/content/learn/book/welcome/app/_index.md

 }
 ```

-So, we first create our [`App`](https://docs.rs/bevy/latest/bevy/app/struct.App.html) by telling it to [`build`](https://docs.rs/bevy/latest/bevy/app/struct.App.html#method.build), performing initialization steps.
-This produces an [`AppBuilder`](https://docs.rs/bevy/latest/bevy/app/struct.AppBuilder.html), which we can use to configure the `App`.
+The process is straightforward: we first create a new [`App`](https://docs.rs/bevy/latest/bevy/app/struct.App.html).
-We do so by add a simple system, which prints "Hello, Bevy!" when it is run.
+Then, we add a simple system, which prints "Hello, Bevy!" when it is run.
-Finally once all of our work is complete, we call [`AppBuilder::run()`](https://docs.rs/bevy/latest/bevy/app/struct.AppBuilder.html#method.run) to actually make our app *do things*.
+Finally once we're done configuring the app, we call [`App::run()`](https://docs.rs/bevy/latest/bevy/app/struct.App.html#method.run) to actually make our app *do things*.

 ## What makes an App?